Singapore

 Photo by Pratham Verma

 Universal Studios sits inside Resorts World on Sentosa, the island Singapore bolted onto its southern tip to hold what a tidy downtown cannot: a casino, an aquarium, trucked-in beaches, and a theme park.
 The casino runs around the clock and pulls a very Singapore trick, taxing locals to walk in while waving tourists through free, though it has nothing to do with why you came.
 The park is small by Universal standards, seven zones you can lap in a morning, and that compactness is the appeal.
 The Transformers dark ride and the dueling Battlestar Galactica coasters are the equal of anything in the bigger parks abroad.
-Minion Land, which replaced the old Madagascar corner, now pulls the longest queues.
+Minion Land, which replaced the old Madagascar corner, now pulls the longest lines.
 Come on a weekday outside school holidays, or you will spend the day in line.

 Heat is the variable nobody plans for.
-Sentosa sits almost on the equator, and by mid-morning the open-air queues in Ancient Egypt and Sci-Fi City become standing saunas, usually broken by an afternoon thunderstorm that clears the outdoor rides for half an hour.
+Sentosa sits almost on the equator, and by mid-morning the open-air lines in Ancient Egypt and Sci-Fi City become standing saunas, usually broken by an afternoon thunderstorm that clears the outdoor rides for half an hour.
 Buy tickets before you go, get through the gates at opening, and ride the coasters first while the lines are short and the sky holds.
 An Express pass is wasted money on a quiet weekday and the only thing that saves a packed holiday, where it turns six rides into twenty.
 Bring water and reapply the sunscreen you will sweat straight off.

 The rest of Sentosa is where a day quietly unravels.
 The sand at Siloso and Palawan is imported, and the view from your towel is the Singapore Strait jammed with anchored tankers and container ships, not open sea.
 The aquarium earns its ticket and the Skyline Luge is more fun than it should be, but most of the island is a row of separately priced attractions built to keep you tapping a card.
 Getting over is easy, by the Sentosa Express monorail from VivoCity, the cable car down from Mount Faber, or the boardwalk on foot.
 Pick one or two things and ignore the bundle deals.